danjac/radiofeed-app/README.md

 You can access the development app in your browser at http://localhost:8000.

+**Note** due to migration issues the celerybeat container is not started immediately.
+If you need to use celerybeat in development, just run:

+> podman start celerybeat

+Issue is covered here: https://github.com/danjac/audiotrails/issues/3

 ## Deployment

 This app has been configured to run on ![Dokku](https://github.com/dokku/dokku).
 You can set up for example a Dokku Droplet on Digital Ocean available as one of their one-click apps.
 You should also set up an S3 bucket with folders "static" and "media", and create a Cloudfront CDN distribution pointing to this bucket.
 Set up your DNS with your provider as per the Dokku instructions.